Our2020View/Our2020View.github.io/ourview.md

 16. Enough storage that we don’t need to carry our Stow-a-Way2 hitch carrier
 17. Can now carry bikes on the back
 18. Ease of access to the battery bay
-19. Easy Lithium upgrade – new to 2020
+19. Easy Lithium upgrade – new for 2020
 20. Roof is easily accessible via ladder
 21. The Satellite radio antenna is on the roof – full time signal reception!
 Go Figure!
 22. The entire coach is accessible with the slide in - perfect for being “on the go”
-23. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new to 2020
+23. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new for 2020

 The Disadvantages for us: